Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Prevention Alternatives Inc has helmets from Vigor Sports at $6 for 12-vent helmets with black foam and $8.50 for skate-style models, plus shipping if ordering less than 100 units.
 Discounts available on large orders.
 Prevention Alternatives, Inc, PO Box 16, Haslett MI 48840, 517-927-7731.

-In addition to the above, most major US helmet manufacturers have on occasion donated helmets for a campaign of some kind.
+In addition to the above, most major US helmet manufacturers have on rare occasion donated helmets for a local campaign of some kind.
 Usually the request has to hit just right, when they have some leftover (but good) helmets of a particular model, or it fits somehow with their current marketing strategy.
 They don't announce those donations because their full-price dealers would be upset and they would be inundated with requests.
-We don't have any more info than that, but you can check out our Links page for the Web sites of the manufacturers.
+We don't have any more info than that, but you can check out our Links page for the websites of the manufacturers.